StuyCSDojo/dojo-website/app/resources/source/stuycs/apcs/recursion_refresher.rst

            return n;
        }else{
            return n * factorial(n - 1);
+	   // assuming you are not returning above...
 	   // the rest of the computation will go here if there are any }
    }